Paintings & Frames Trading License in Dubai: Cost and Requirements

 Dubai's position as a global art and luxury goods hub makes it one of the most strategically valuable locations in the world to establish a paintings and frames trading business.
 Whether you are an established art dealer looking to expand regionally or an entrepreneur entering the decorative goods market, the UAE offers a compelling combination of infrastructure, tax efficiency, and market access.

-This guide covers everything you need to know about obtaining a Paintings and Frames Trading Licence (Activity Code 4773.27) at Dubai South Business Hub Free Zone, including setup costs, compliance requirements, and why this market rewards early movers.
+This guide covers everything you need to know about obtaining a Paintings and Frames Trading License (Activity Code 4773.27) at Dubai South Business Hub Free Zone, including setup costs, compliance requirements, and why this market rewards early movers.

 Key Stats at a Glance